GoogleCloudPlatform/eda-examples/example-burst-to-cloud.md

 ## Setup networking for this example

-Network configuration can vary quite a bit across hpc environments.
-This "burst to cloud" example scenario requires two separate networks where DNS names resolve and all traffic is routed.
+Network configuration for on-premises HPC environments can vary quite a bit from organization to organization and there will be many options to consider when trying to wire up on-premises and Cloud environments.
+Will you have a dedicated or partner-provided Cloud Interconnect?
+Will you use a shared VPC or will you use a VPC gateway to connect the networks?
+How will you handle authentication?
+How will you handle DNS names?

+This tutorial covers the basics of bursting jobs up to the cloud so we'll start with the simplest networking possible to show submitting jobs across two federated Slurm clusters.

+We'll use two separate networks `onprem` and `burst` that can:

+- talk to each other (all icmp, tcp, and udp traffic is routed between them)
+- use machine names instead of IP addresses (DNS names resolve across both nets)

+The `onprem` network lives in the cloud but is meant to represent an "on-premises" network segment that can communicate with cloud resources.

-To create the example networking infrastructure change to
+To create the networking infrastructure used in this example, first change to the right directory

-    cd onprem-burst-networking
+    cd terraform/onprem-burst-networking

 and then